Renegade (Jay-Z song): Background

+Rolling Stone praised Jay-Z's verse full of "lucid, entrancing metaphors that work both as introspection and inspiration", and admiring his decision to abstain from "battl[ing] on Em's gloriously spiteful turf", instead following his own artistic path.
+The Eminem verse was described as "tightly packed internal rhymes burst with assonance and flow almost casually yet no less emphatically.

 Song meaning

 The song has different meanings to both artists.
 Jay-Z's two verses deal with his fatherless childhood, and how financial difficulties faced by his mother forced him to sell drugs for survival (thus becoming a renegade to society).
 He states his demeanor was "30 years [his] senior," implying that hardships he faced during his childhood forced him to grow up and make adult decisions from a young age.
 Jay-Z argues that his music is the product of his rough upbringing, and that it speaks to others going through the same problems.
 Thus, he dismisses critics who lump him together with artists who only rap about "jewels".
 He accuses these critics of simply "skimming" through his music, instead of listening thoroughly.

 On the other hand, Eminem deals with the public perception of his music.
 At the time, Eminem was at the center of many criticisms due to the content of his lyrics.
 His references to drug use and religion caused many parents to publicly denounce his music.
 Eminem sees this outcry as hypocritical, claiming that these parents are using him as a "media scapegoat" to deflect attention away from their own shortcomings as parents.
 Both of his verses are to state that Eminem and he are liable to kill if the need is felt.
 Ultimately, both Jay-Z and Eminem use the hook to say that, while they may face public disapproval for different reasons, they will not change their behavior and have "never been afraid to talk about anything".